zoobi97/JWTAuth/README.md

 A small web application developed for learning Spring Security and JWT for authentication & authorization respectively.
 It includes 3 modules:
 1. User registration:
-  • A new user can be registred using email and password where password is stored using hashing algorithm.
+  • A new user can be registered using email and password where password is stored using hashing algorithm.
-  • A registered user can login in the system after authentication using Spring Security with a jwt token generation in return.
+  • A registered user can login into the system after authentication using Spring Security with a jwt token generation in return.
-  • Implemented cors filter, Auth filter and role based access.
+  • Implemented cors filter, Auth filter and role-based access.
 3. Category CRUD:
     • Add
     • Update